October 17, 2024

 Domain name scams can take many forms, including domain slamming, false offers to buy or sell domains, and fake trademark protection.
 It’s essential to understand the different types of domain name scams to protect yourself and your online identity.

 Check your expiration date and make sure your domain information is protected so you don’t lose control of your asset.
-Register and renew for extended periods.
+While you can’t technically buy a domain name forever, you can register and renew for extended periods.

 Domain name scams often involve unscrupulous domain name registrars attempting to generate revenue by tricking businesses into buying, selling, listing, or converting a domain name.